Randhir123/sns/README.md

     terraform plan
     terraform apply

-Hit the endpoint to publish a message to SNS topic and see the response received in SQS queue.
+Hit the endpoint to publish a message to SNS topic and see the response received from SQS queue.